osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 as `Record<Communication_Properties::Rate_Spec>`.
 If the record type is declared as a top-level record type declaration in a property set, then the name of the record type becomes the generic type.
 However, if the declaration of the record type is embedded within another declaration such as a property or a record field, then the record type is considered to be unnamed.
-When the record type is unnamed, the display of the base type changes from `Record` to `UnnamedRecord` and the generic type refers to the named element that contains the unnamed record type.
-For example, if an unnamed record type is declared within a property, then an example of the ultimate type would be `UnnamedRecord<Communication_Properties::Transmission_Time>`. `Record` has the following members:
+When the record type is unnamed, the generic type refers to the named element that contains the unnamed record type.
+For example, if an unnamed record type is declared within a property, then an example of the ultimate type would be `Record<Communication_Properties::Transmission_Time>`. `Record` has the following members:

 * `get`: Returns an optional with the value of the specified record field.
 The name of the field is passed as a parameter to `get`.
 If the record field was defined in the record value, then the resulting optional value will have a